gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.ChargesAmount.md

 > `optional` **currency**: `string`

-- This is destination currency of value
+- This is destination currency of value.

 ***